|Nutrition Facts (per serving)|

 For the Cake

-- Using a large fork, mix in the dry ingredients by hand, stirring only until combined.
-The batter may seem a bit thin, but it's fine.
+Using a large fork, mix in the dry ingredients by hand, stirring only until combined.
+The batter will have a thin consistency.

 For the Cinnamon Glaze

-While it does add to the flavor, if you're not crazy about cinnamon, feel free to omit it from the glaze.
-Then again, if you just want to minimize it, cut the measurement in half.
+- While it does add to the flavor, if you're not crazy about cinnamon, feel free to omit it from the glaze.
+If you just want to minimize it, cut the measurement in half.
 Do keep the cinnamon in the cake itself because it and the nutmeg give the batter a nice flavor that would otherwise be bland.

-The batter may also be used for making delicious muffins that are great snacks or a nice, light breakfast.
+- The batter may also be used for making delicious muffins that are great snacks or light breakfast.
 All you need to do is reduce the baking time to about 20 to 25 minutes and put the batter into a greased or lined muffin tin.